Kingmaxthe2/Kingmaxthe2-Joker-Pack/README.md

-# Example-Mod
+# Max's Jokers
-An example of a Joker for Balatro.
+A mod for Balatro adding 30 new and (mostly) Balanced jokers